MicrosoftDocs/PowerShell-Docs/reference/v3/Workflow/New-PSWorkflowExecutionOption.md

 Required: False
 Position: Named
 Default value: False
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -RemoteNodeSessionIdleTimeoutSec
-Specifies how long a session that is connected to a remote node \(target computer\) is maintained if it is idle.
+Specifies how long a session that is connected to a remote node (target computer) is maintained if it is idle.

 Enter a value in seconds.
 The default value is 60.